Pupil Dilation and its Link to Clinical Depression: New Study Unveils Findings

 Advertisement (Please continue reading this article)

 In a new study by Andy Brendler and his team, 40 people with unmedicated depression and 31 healthy people completed 30 trials of three different tasks on a computer.
 At the same time, their pupil size was measured using an eye tracker inside the MRI machine.
-In each task, a computer screen would use images to prompt the possibility of a financial reward and then prompt a response after a flash of light.
+In each task, a computer screen would use images to prompt the possibility of a financial reward and then prompt a response following a flash of light.
 When the participant responds fastest, a reward of 1 Euro will be displayed on the computer screen.

 Repeatable psychological experiments